rotten/beaconstac_api_client/README.md

-Demo Code to help interacting with the Beaconstac Forms API
+Demo Python Code someone might want to use as a starting point for interacting with the Beaconstac Forms API.

+It is not a complete application in-and-of itself.
+However you can post a dummy form to the API using this code.

 ----